JetBrains/marketplace-docs/topics/paid-plugins-start/add-marketplace-license-verification-calls-to-the-plugin-code.md

 [//]: # (title: Add Marketplace license verification calls to the plugin code)

 Plugin creators need to [define the attributes](add-required-parameters.md) of their paid plugins in the plugin descriptor (`plugin.xml`) to start selling process.
 Then, all the licensing-related communication, including plugin license checks, is done on the IntelliJ Platform side.
 Licenses will first be checked by the IDE on startup.
-After that, there will be additional checks at least once a day, so you don't need to bundle it with your plugin or copy-paste licensing-specific functionality.
+After that, there will be additional checks at least once a day.

-This approach lets us keep the licensing mechanism as a "black box", which ensures higher protection against piracy and also decreases the amount of work to be done on the plugin vendor side.

-In the meantime, you could add an additional feature to your plugin that would allow it to verify on its own that a user has a license for this particular plugin (and specific plugin version).
-We’d like to emphasize that this is an <control>optional step</control>, but it’s one we recommend implementing for the following reasons:
+However, you should verify on your own that a user has a license for the plugin by adding license verification calls to the plugin code.
+We recommend implementing this for the following reasons:

 * Even though the IDE checks the plugin license at least once a day, it’s never wrong to increase the security layer against piracy by adding this functionality to your plugin.